 "The True Cost" (2015) uncovers the cost of fashion.
 It starts at farming where genetic engineering, fertilizers, pesticide spraying are intended to increase profits at the expense of famrers and labourers.
 Creates financial stress that has resulted in farmer suicides.
 A profit driven society stresses that consumption will solve problems.
 Trash increases as we dispose of used up products.
 The real bottom line is unbridled capitalism.

 "The Secret Mind of Slime" (2020) follows experiments with slime and discover that brainless entities are able to duplicate some laboratory results obtained by such animals as mice.
 One of the thoughts is that this is a step in evolution.
 The slime is able to distinguish light and chemical that it either wants to eat or avoid.
-One experienment demonstrated that over time it is able to get around a substance they do not like such as salt to reach the food that had been blocked.
+One experiment demonstrated that over time it is able to get around a substance they do not like such as salt to reach the food that had been blocked.

 "Lincoln: Divided We Stand" (2021) Six part CNN series points out that Lincoln was a complicated man who didn't set out to free black slaves, but evolved in his thinking.
 He was open minded and practical.

-"In Defense of Food" (2015) processed foods, cheaper--Govt finds itself attacked by interest groups when trying to regulate such things as sugar--French are healthier--French serve smaller portions--food meant to be enjoyed--eating is an event--eat slowly
+"In Defense of Food" (2015) processed foods, cheaper--Govt finds itself attacked by interest groups when trying to regulate such things as sugar--French are healthier--French serve smaller portions--food meant to be enjoyed--eating is an event--eat slowly.

 "The Whale Detective" (2019) following a whale breaching on top of producer Tom Mustill.
 Awesome